High School

 Is there a part-time option for eSucceed high school students?

 Students may enroll as either part-time or full-time students.
-Per Wisconsin state statute, students may take up to two classes to be considered part-time students and four or more classes to be considered full-time students.
+Per Wisconsin state statute, students who are enrolled in a Wisconsin high school may take up to two classes per semester and be considered a part-time eSucceed student.
+Click on the link to learn more about the Wisconsin Department of Instruction’s part-time open enrollment process: https://dpi.wi.gov/open-enrollment/ptoe

 Will I have to buy my child a computer?